- App referral programs meet customers where they're at — on mobile — and incentivize them to share what they like with friends.

 - It only takes one click to access the referral page.
 The “Refer a friend” CTA is easily found on the app’s homepage, eliminating the need to open any menu.

 Cumulative, stackable referrals give Wish customers a compelling incentive to share with friends.
 Wish is an online marketplace where customers can score deals on various items, including clothing, accessories, and tech gadgets.

 Referral CTA: “Refer friends & Earn up to $20 Wish Cash!”

 Referral message: “Give your friend up to 50% off when they sign up with your link.
 Receive $2 Wish Cash for each referral after their first order ships.
 Earn up to $20 per month.”

-- Cumulative store credit provides an enticing referral reward.
-Plus, the image looks like a credit card or gift card and signals “free money!
+- Simple and clean layout with on-brand colors.
+Bonus points for designing an image that looks like a credit card or gift card that signals free money!

 Referral message: “Get a free ride worth up to $5 when you refer a friend to try Uber.”

 Ways to refer: Copy and paste referral code anywhere, email, SMS

 Reward incentive: A free ride worth up to $5, or $5 in ride credit towards a ride worth more than $5.
 Friends receive free rides valued at up to $20 ($5 off their first four rides).
 These credit incentives are cumulative, but often vary based on city and time.